-However you need to watchout if there is constant surface gasping, rapid breathing, lethargy, or loss of appetite which may indicate low oxygen levels, poor water quality, stress, or illness.
+However, you’ll want to watch for constant surface gasping, rapid breathing, lethargy, or loss of appetite, since those can point to low oxygen levels, poor water quality, stress, or illness.

 Quick Navigation